opentripplanner/OpenTripPlanner/docs/Getting-OTP.md

 ## Pre-built JARs

-OpenTripPlanner is now distributed as a single stand-alone runnable JAR file.
-The JAR files for each release are published to the Conveyal Maven repository at `https://maven.conveyal.com/org/opentripplanner/otp/`.
-Unfortunately, directory listings are currently disabled on this repository as a stopgap compatibility fix.
-When directory listings are re-enabled, most users will want to navigate into the directory with the highest-numbered non-snapshot version and download the file whose name ends with `shaded.jar`.
-Until listings are available, please use the following direct link to the [latest release 1.0.0 as a stand-alone JAR file](https://maven.conveyal.com/org/opentripplanner/otp/1.0.0/otp-1.0.0-shaded.jar).
+OpenTripPlanner is distributed as a single stand-alone runnable JAR file.
+These JARs are deployed to the Sonatype OSSRH Maven repository, and release versions are synced to the Maven Central repository.
+Most people will want to go to [the OTP directory at Maven Central](https://repo1.maven.org/maven2/org/opentripplanner/otp/), navigate to the directory for the highest version number, and download the file whose name ends with `.shaded.jar`.

+We use the [Travis continuous integration system](https://travis-ci.org/opentripplanner/OpenTripPlanner) to build OTP every time a change is made.
+You can find the JARs resulting from those builds in the [OSSRH staging repository](https://oss.sonatype.org/content/repositories/staging/org/opentripplanner/otp/).
+A directory named `x.y.z-SNAPSHOT` contain JARs for builds leading up to (preceding) the `x.y.z` release.
+Files within `SNAPSHOT` directories are named using the date and time that the build occurred.

 ## Building from Source